H. Rad Bethlen

 "You mean--what do you mean?"

-"I cast no shadow, still, to this day."
-Said El-Barek.
+"I cast no shadow, still, to this day," said El-Barek.

 "You've never noticed.
 None have.
 A ship is a poor place for shadow-watching.
 The sails cast deeper shadows.
 The ship is always being tossed about.
 Besides, a sailor's eyes are never on his feet but up in the shrouds or out over the horizon.
 His feet must take care of themselves."